Exploring Fine-Tuning of Large Audio Language Models for Spoken Language Understanding under Limited Speech Data: Experiments

 We next consider the few-shot setting, focusing on five target languages (German, Spanish, Korean, Portuguese, Vietnamese), selected to span similarity to French and resource availability.
 Training combines source- and target-language data: when only text data are available, we adopt a text-only scheme, while the presence of speech data leads to curriculum learning.

 Table~\ref{tab:fewshot} summarizes the results.
 Overall, we observe consistent improvements with more source-language speech data, with gains persisting across the full range.
 This indicates a practical path for low-resource languages: under limited target-language data, combining abundant source-language speech data can substantially improve SLU performance.
+Vietnamese is a notable exception, likely due to its larger typological gap from French and its limited representation in the model’s pretraining corpus.
 In the target-language, transcripts alone provide a reasonable baseline, but adding even small amounts of speech data yields further improvements when combined.
-Vietnamese is a notable exception, likely due to its larger typological gap from French and the relatively limited representation of Vietnamese in the model’s pretraining corpus.

 We additionally use the MASSIVE corpus~\cite{fitzgerald2023massive}, which provides abundant target-language NLU data without speech (11,514 utterances per language), to test whether extra text-only data can further aid training.
 Regardless of whether the source-language setup used transcripts alone or both transcripts and speech, adding target-language MASSIVE text yields clear improvements.
 Models trained solely on MASSIVE text and Speech-MASSIVE data, without any source-language data, achieve reasonable results but still lag behind setups that leverage source-language data, underscoring its cross-lingual value.